ffardo/go-event-vision/README.md

 This project is a work in progress and there is no tagged release yet.
 The following requirements and features are planned

 * Full test coverage
-* Instalation and documentation from pkg.go.dev
 * Additional formats such as Prophesee
-* Support to additional datasets such as N-Cars and DDD17
+* Additional dataset support such as N-Cars and DDD17
+* Feature extraction algorithms such as HATs

 # Additional Information
 Sample data in the tests contain a subset of events from a capture extracted from the N-Caltech dataset, which can be obtained  [here](https://www.garrickorchard.com/datasets/n-caltech101) [1]

-This package was tested on Ubuntu 20.04.
-However, as it does not use OS-specific features or rely on third-party packages, compatibility issues are not expected, but there is no guarantee.
+This package was developed and tested on Ubuntu 20.04.
+Since it does not use OS-specific features or rely on third-party packages, compatibility issues are not expected, but there is no guarantee.

 # References

 [1] Orchard, G.; Cohen, G.; Jayawant, A.; and Thakor, N. “Converting Static Image Datasets to Spiking Neuromorphic Datasets Using Saccades", Frontiers in Neuroscience, vol.9, no.437, Oct.
 2015 ([open access Frontiers link](https://www.frontiersin.org/articles/10.3389/fnins.2015.00437/full))